ConsolidatedSky/NEFARAM/README.md

 3. Press Escape > Mod Configuration > MCM Recorder > MALE CHARACTER
 4. Follow the instructions.
 You will get popups just click OK on them all.
 5. Done !

+There are other optional settings you can enable in the 'MCM Recorder' mod.

 I recommend to play as dragonborn in the Skyrim Unbound MCM, because a lot of NPCs and Quests will still reference you as dragonborn, unless you can make some RP about it (Some of the new followers can 'act' as Dragonborn as you will discover... ).